brimdata/zed/k8s/README.md

 https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html

 ### Creating the EKS Cluster
 Choose a region for the cluster.
-For the examples below, we used region us-east-1.
-(Hint: this is because us-east-1 is the lowest cost region for some S3 charges.)
+For the examples below, we used region us-east-2.
 We set a default region with `aws configure` so it is not included in the CLI commands.

 We use AWS `eksctl` to create the cluster.
 To install eksctl on MacOS:
 ```